empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 ## GPT scripts

+There are several scripts for our experiments with GPT:
-There is a script for finetuning a GPT model with Quill's feedback, and another one for evaluating the output of a large language model:
+- `finetune.py`: finetune a GPT model with Quill's feedback
+- `test_openai_for_feedback.py`: evaluate the output of a large language model against Quill's feedback
+- `moderate_feedbac.py`: moderate GPT feedback by an additional GPT step that removes undesired elements

-### finetuning script
+### Finetuning script

 First, this repo contains a script to finetune a GPT-3.5-turbo model with Quill's human feedback.
 This can be done with the script `finetune.py`: